 Although it isn’t commonly known that naltrexone can be used as a treatment for alcohol addiction, including for moderation, there are no regulations limiting what type of doctor is able to prescribe naltrexone in the U.S.

-Most inpatient treatment centers follow a traditional model of abstinence-based treatment, and the Sinclair Method is often begun in outpatient settings like medical offices.
+Most inpatient treatment centers follow a traditional model of abstinence-based treatment, while the Sinclair Method is often begun in outpatient settings like medical offices.
 Workit Health offers naltrexone treatment utilizing The Sinclair Method for alcohol addiction in California.
-Michigan, New Jersey, Washington, and Alaska.
+Michigan, New Jersey, Washington, Ohio, and Alaska.
 We serve these entire states via telehealth.
 If you aren’t in one of these three states, you can refer to the C Three Foundation’s directory of in-person and telehealth naltrexone providers.